Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

 It is only a matter of time before the concentration of big batteries becomes saturated to a point where the top end of the Duck curve will be flattened because we will have enough electricity stored to satisfy demand.

-In the short to medium term, it is consumers who will enjoy the spoils of the transition to renewables after years of price gouging.
+In the short to medium term, consumers will enjoy the spoils of the transition to renewables after years of price gouging.

 Early coal plant closures?